Ivanova contact join-semilattices are not finitely axiomatizable: A finite axiomatization in the non overlap case

-In the next section we will show that a finite axiomatization does not exist for the class of weak contact semilattices embeddable in a contact Boolean algebra with \emph{overlap} contact relation, that is, the class of Ivanova contact join-semilattices.
+In the next section we will show that no finite axiomatization exists for the class of weak contact join-semilattices embeddable in a contact Boolean algebra with \emph{overlap} contact relation, which by \cite[Theorem 3.2 and Corollary 3.4]{cs} is precisely the class of Ivanova contact join-semilattices.

+We now present a slight extension of \cite[Theorem 3.2]{cs}, giving a few further characterizations of Ivanova contact join-semilattices.

+If $A$ is a set, $\mathcal P(A)$ denotes the power set of $A$.
+If $X$ is a topological space with closure $K$, the \emph{elementary proximity on $X$} \cite{DC} is the contact relation on $\mathcal P (X)$ defined by $a \ddd_K b$ if $Ka\cap Kb \neq \emptyset $, for $a, b \subseteq X$.
+A contact semilattice is an \emph{elementary topological contact semilattice} if it has the form $(\mathcal P(X), {\cup}, \emptyset, \delta_K ) $ with $\delta_K$ as above, for some topological space $X$.
+Note that the above notion of contact is distinct from another topological notion of contact which is mostly used in region based theory of space, and which is defined on the algebra of regular open, or regular closed subsets of $X$.
+See e.~g. \cite[p.
+1221]{I}.

+Recall that a \emph{pre-closure operation} $K$ on some poset $\mathbf P$ is a unary, extensive and isotone operation (the ``pre'' here bears no connection with the ``pre'' in pre-contact).
+If $\mathbf P$ has a minimum element $0$, we will also require that $K$ is \emph{normal}, that is, $K0=0$.
+If $K$ is also idempotent, it is called a \emph{closure operation}.
+If $\mathbf P$ is a poset with $0$ and with a normal pre-closure operation $K$, the \emph{associated elementary weak contact relation} is defined by $a \ddd_K b$ if there is $p \in P$, $p >0$ such that both $p \leq Ka$ and $p \leq Kb$.
+In the above situation, we will say that $(P, {\leq} , 0, \delta_K )$ is the \emph{elementary contact poset associated to} $\mathbf P$.
+We define similar notions for join-semilattices.
+In the case of semilattices, a closure operation $K$ is \emph{additive} if $K(x+y)=Kx+Ky$ holds identically.
+Recall that a $\delta$-embedding between structures endowed with a weak contact relation is an injective function $\varphi$ such that $a \ddd b$ if and only if $ \varphi (a) \ddd \varphi (b)$, for all $a, b$ in the domain.

+\begin{theorem} \labbel{thm} If $\mathbf S$ is a weak contact join-semilattice, then the following conditions are equivalent, where embeddings are always intended as $ \{\delta, {+}\}$-embeddings. \begin{enumerate} \item $\mathbf S$ can be embedded into a Boolean algebra with overlap contact. \item $\mathbf S$ can be embedded into an additive contact distributive lattice. \item $\mathbf S$ is an Ivanova contact join-semilattice. \item $\mathbf S$ can be embedded into a complete atomic Boolean algebra with overlap contact. \item $\mathbf S$ can be embedded into an elementary topological contact semilattice. \item $\mathbf S$ can be embedded into the elementary contact join-semilattice associated to some distributive lattice with additive closure. \end{enumerate} \end{theorem}